Clever-ISA/Clever-ISA/specs/iosubsystem.md

 This document lists standard mechanisms for interacting with System Devices from Clever-ISA processors.

-Compliance with this document is optional, but the io address space defined herein is reserved and must only be be used with the behaviour described here
+Compliance with this document is optional, but the io address space defined herein is reserved and must only be be used with the behaviour described here.

+## Patent Notice

+Some technologies for which interfaces are exposed by this technical document are generally protected by patents owned by groups that have not granted a general license to Clever-ISA implementors.
+Implementations of such technologies may require licenses from groups other than those allifiated with the Clever-ISA maintainers, under terms dictated by those groups.

 ## I/O Information